General

 Q: What problem does Amazon DataSync solve for me?

-A: Amazon DataSync reduces the complexity and cost of online data transfer, making it simple to transfer datasets between on-premises, edge, or other cloud storage and Amazon Storage services, as well as between Amazon Storage services.
-DataSync connects to existing storage systems and data sources with standard storage protocols (NFS, SMB), as an HDFS client, or using the Amazon S3 API.
-It uses a purpose-built network protocol and scale-out architecture to accelerate data transfer between on-premises storage systems and Amazon Storage services.
-DataSync automatically scales and handles moving files and objects, scheduling data transfers, monitoring the progress of transfers, encryption, verification of data transfers, and notifying customers of any issues.
-With DataSync you pay only for the amount of data copied, with no minimum commitments or upfront fees.
+A: Amazon DataSync reduces the complexity and cost of online data transfer, making it simple to transfer datasets to and from on-premises storage, edge locations, other cloud providers and Amazon Storage services.
+DataSync connects to existing storage systems and data sources with standard storage protocols (NFS, SMB), as an HDFS client, using the Amazon S3 API, or using other cloud storage APIs.
+It uses a purpose-built network protocol and scale-out architecture to accelerate data transfer between storage systems and Amazon Web Services services.
+DataSync handles moving files and objects, scheduling data transfers, monitoring the progress of transfers, encryption, verification of data transfers, and notifying you of any issues.

 Data movement